 7 Days: The Path Back To Normalcy

-At roughly the one-week mark, many people will be through the worst of withdrawals.
+At roughly the one-week mark, many people will be through the worst of withdrawal.
 Symptoms go away or lose intensity, and they might start feeling mostly normal again.
 Others, however, remain in the thick of it, still struggling to eat, sleep, and keep a cool head.

 Also at this point, some folks begin to experience dysphoria, Piomelli notes.
 The direct opposite of euphoria, this vague sense of unhappiness, unease, and mental fogginess is another big reason why people give in and start using again.

-Additionally, while most withdrawal symptoms are psychological, prolonged physiological effects such as sweating and shivering are more common among people who are very dependent on THC, says Piomelli.
+Additionally, although most withdrawal symptoms are psychological, prolonged physiological effects such as sweating and shivering are more common among people who are very dependent on THC, says Piomelli.
 Nausea can occur too.
 Any of these symptoms can continue for several weeks.